 Dental implants are titanium anchors, which act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts are then attached to the implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.

 For most patients, the placement of dental implants involves two surgical procedures, both done right here in our office.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a fairly normal diet during this time.
-At the same time, Dr. Wiedower design the final bridgework or denture, which will ultimately improve both function and aesthetics.
+At the same time, Drs.
+Woods or Wiedower design the final bridgework or denture, which will ultimately improve both function and aesthetics.

 After the dental implant has bonded to the jawbone, the second phase begins.
 The dentist will uncover the implants and attach a small healing collar.
-Dr. Wiedower can then start making your new teeth.
+Drs.
+Woods or Wiedower can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the dental implants.
 The replacement teeth are then made over the posts or attachments.
 The entire procedure usually takes six-to-eight months.
 Most patients do not experience any disruption in their daily life.